Search Images Maps Play YouTube News Gmail Drive More »

 Full view - About this book

-New Monthly Magazine, Volume 14
+New Monthly Magazine, and Universal Register, Volume 14

 ...a mighty city — boWly »ay • К «Men»» of buiMtaf, linking far ; №20.]
 And »elf-withdrawn into a wondrous depth Far sinking into splendour —...diamond and of gold, With alabaster domes and silver «pires; And blazing terrace upon terrace high Uplifted: here serene pavilion» bright In etenuei disposed...